NEW YORK SAW ACCIDENT ATTORNEYS

-Knowledgeable Construction Injury Lawyer Serving New York
+Knowledgeable Construction Injury Lawyers Serving New York City and Westchester

 Protect Your Rights and Seek Compensation for Your Injuries

-A FUNCTIONAL GAURD IS REQUIRED BY LAW
+A FUNCTIONAL GUARD IS REQUIRED BY LAW

 New York's Labor Law were enacted to provide New York construction worker with safe tools to do their job.
-Our New York construction accident attorneys who handle saw injury cases know that every construction worker has the right to a safe saw and the most common safety feature on the saw, which protects the worker is the gaurd.
-New York's Labor Law 241 requires the general contractor and building site owner to make sure that all workers on the constuction site, including subcontractor's employees have safe tools, including saws.
+Our New York construction accident attorneys who handle saw injury cases know that every construction worker has the right to a safe saw and the most common safety feature on the saw, which protects the worker is the guard.
+New York's Labor Law 241 requires the general contractor and building site owner to make sure that all workers on the construction site, including subcontractor's employees have safe tools, including saws.

 A defective saw that causes a construction employee to get hurt can give rise to a products liability claim.
 In such a lawsuit, the manufacturer or distributor of a saw can be held financially responsible for an accident if it resulted from a negligent design, an error in the manufacturing process, or inadequate testing.
 A manufacturing defect case occurs when a saw was not properly manufactured and that defect causes the saw to operate in a manner that injures its user.
 If you have a relatively new saw, which did not perform as it was expected to perform, then a manufacture error may have been the cause.
-Our New York attorneys who handle dangerous saw cases know that errors occur in the manufacure process or can be damaged in shipment, which can cause the saw to be dangerous.
+Our New York attorneys who handle dangerous saw cases know that errors occur in the manufacture process or can be damaged in shipment, which can cause the saw to be dangerous.
 In some situations, a defectively designed product can cause someone to be seriously injured even if the device was produced according to the manufacturer’s specifications.
 In addition, an electric saw or other product manufacturer has a duty to provide users with adequate warnings and instructions regarding how to properly operate a piece of machinery.
 If a manufacturer fails to provide such information, and someone is hurt, the company may be held liable for the person’s harm in a products liability lawsuit.

 As with other personal injury claims brought in New York, a person who was injured by a defective saw has up to three years from the date of the accident during which to file a products liability claim.
 If a lawsuit is not filed within that time frame, a victim will normally be barred from seeking damages.
 If you are not sure how long you have to file an injury claim, talk with a N.Y.
 C. saw accidents attorney to discuss your case.
 The attorney will be familiar with all the local laws and will make sure to get you the maximum possible settlement for your injuries.
-Call The Law Offices of Michael H. Joseph at (212) 858-0503 to talk with our New York saw accidents attorney.
+Call The Saw Accident Lawyers at the Law Offices of Michael H. Joseph at (212) 858-0503 to talk with our New York saw accidents attorney.

 My husband has been with them since 2014 and still counting and they have been absolutely awesome.
 HE IS TRULY PROFESSIONAL!!! definitely will split the sea for you.
 We are blessed to have him handling my husbands case and already recommended him to a cousin which was also really pleased with the services.
 Michael is a shark and will bite these defense attorneys in there behind.
 BEWARE!!!!
 D. Almonte